shahtaz-tqldd/shahtaz-tqldd/README.md

 - 🌱 I’m currently learning **PostgreSQL, Next JS, Redux, Typescript**

-- 👨‍💻 All of my projects are available at my portfolio: https://portfolio-6fd18.web.app/
+- 👨‍💻 All of my projects are available at my <a href="https://portfolio-6fd18.web.app/" target="_blank" rel="noreferrer" >Portfolio </a>

 - 💬 Ask me about **MERN Stack, JavaScript, web development and Philosophy**